 Please note that this elf cleansing balm has a light fragrance.
 It would work well as step 1 of a double cleanse, followed by e.l.f.’s foaming gel cleanser Holy Hydration!
 Daily Cleanser.

 Final Thoughts on Drugstore Cleansing Balms

 Well, there you have it.
-An introduction to the fantastic cleansing balm options that can now be found in drugstores in the US.
+An introduction to the fantastic affordable cleansing balms that can now be found in drugstores in the US.
 I’m sure more cleansing balms will be making their way to mass retailers’ shelves as this product type continues to be popular for removing makeup and cleansing your skin, especially as the double cleanse continues in popularity.

-As for the new cleansing balms that I tried in 2020, I like them all, but Heimish still holds the #1 spot for me!
+As for the new cleansing balms that I tried in 2020-2021, I like them all, but Heimish All Clean Balm Cleansing Balm still holds the #1 spot for me!